1. Introduction to the Timeline Workflow

-Move the mouse over the left or right edge and click to drag slide (left or right) to adjust the planned and end date to the calendar data at the top of the Timeline workflow.
-This functionality allows users to make slider adjustments until matching their preference in accordance with the project plan.
+Move the mouse over the left or right edge and click to drag slide (left or right) to adjust the planned and end date to the calendar date at the top of the Timeline workflow.
+This functionality allows users to make slider adjustments until matching their preferences in accordance with the project plan.

 - If you want to create another Initiative that is planned to be executed concurrently, you have to use a separate track for its visualization.

 - If you plan to execute the Initiatives sequentially one after other, you can visualize all them in a single Track.

 Important: The system won't let you start working on the next initiative's children unless the current one has been completed.

 The Timeline Initiative represents a bigger task/project/epic that you need to break down into smaller and manageable work items to be accomplished.